 We believe in his sinless life, his perfect obedience to the Torah, his atoning death, burial, resurrection, ascension into heaven, high priestly intercession and his personal return in power and glory (Matt 24.29-31).

-We believe that the Holy Spirit is co-equal and co-eternal with the Father and Son; came upon individuals during the days before Yeshua like Moses, David and the Prophets; that he was active in the creation of all things and continues to be so; that he convicts the world of sin, righteousness and judgment, and that he regenerates, sanctifies, immerses, comforts, comes upon in power, seals, illuminates, guides and manifests his power upon believers.
+We believe that the Holy Spirit is co-equal and co-eternal with the Father and Son; came upon individuals during the days before Yeshua like Moses, David and the Prophets; that he was active in the creation of all things and continues to be so; that he convicts the world of sin, righteousness and judgment, and that he regenerates, sanctifies, immerses, comforts, speaks, inspires, teaches, forbids, intercedes can be lied to, grieved, sinned against, resisted, insulted, comes upon in power, seals, illuminates, brings to remembrance, separates and sends out people, guides, sets elders over the people and manifests his power upon believers.

 We believe that Yeshua is the promised Messiah, the agent of God and empowered by God to bring about the redemption of man and creation.